Federal Court Blocks Corporate Transparency Act: What This Means for Business Owners

 treasury department building

-A Texas federal court has temporarily blocked the implementation of the Corporate Transparency Act (CTA) nationwide.
-The decision, issued by Judge Amos L. Mazzant III of the US District Court for the Eastern District of Texas, comes less than a month before millions of businesses were expected to comply with the new ownership reporting requirements.
+On December 3, 2024, a federal court temporarily blocked the implementation of the Corporate Transparency Act (CTA) nationwide.
+The decision, issued by Judge Amos L. Mazzant III of the U.S. District Court for the Eastern District of Texas, came less than a month before millions of businesses were expected to comply with the new ownership reporting requirements.

 Understanding the Corporate Transparency Act